jupyterhub/repo2docker/tests/r/README.md

   `runtime.txt` is omitted and a recent enough snapshot date is assumed a RSPM snapshot of CRAN to be used.

-### r3.6-mran

-- Test setup of a R 3.6 environment by specifying `r-3.6-...` in `runtime.txt`,
-  where the date provided in `runtime.txt` is old enough for a MRAN snapshot of CRAN to be used.

-### r4.0-mran

-- Test setup of a R 4.0 environment by specifying `r-4.0-...` in `runtime.txt`,
-  where the date provided in `runtime.txt` is old enough for a MRAN snapshot of CRAN to be used.

 ### r4.0-rspm

 - Test setup of a R 4.0 environment by specifying `r-4.0-...` in `runtime.txt`,